parkerman-com/KHNS/README.md

 ![image](https://user-images.githubusercontent.com/80014389/168765424-5fd17f87-f07c-471a-9297-dc88d60690f2.png)
 1. **Does it Replace The Stock System?**

    Yes it Does.

 2. **Is it based off of IRL systems?**

    Yes it is.

 3. **Will I need a fresh Install?**

    Yes and No, because test is going on.

 4. **Is it Compatible with RSS?**

    No its not.

 5. **Is it compatible with other planet packs?**

    Currently These things are under testing, but from my tests no.

 6. **Will you add wormholes?**

    Maybe in the future

+7. **More Systems**

+   YES!, In the Future : Teegarden's Star and Tau Ceti Named Keekarden's and Kerti Urti repectively

 ---------------------------------------------------------------------------------------------------
 ## Outro